 In automotive application the Cryo-GT operating efficiency is 4 times higher than for a normally aspirated engine.
 In stationary application operating efficiency is 2 times as for a large Advanced Turbine and 2.5 times as for a micro-turbine.
 Implications of Cryo-GT fuel consumption on emissions and fuel selection with respect to storage, safety, and cost are profound.
-It is especially advantageous with hydrogen, which can be cogenerated using waste heat of air liquefaction, reducing the solar heating requirement by nearly 70 %.
+It is especially advantageous with synthesis of hydrogen, which can be cogenerated using waste heat of air liquefaction, reducing the solar heating requirement by nearly 70 %.
 In addition, the technology has the unique advantage of competitive cost at inception, primarily due to the price of liquid air at less than 3 US cents/lb and convertibility of mass produced turbo-chargers to turbines.
 Compared to fuel cell technology, a hydrogen fueled Cryo-GT is more efficient, does not require ultra-high purity, and can be implemented years ahead.
 Operating efficiency obviously does not take into account the renewable energy required for air liquefaction, nor does it account for fuel refining, distribution and exploration.
 A complete evaluation of the Cryo-GT and the Liquid Air Economy must include the impact of reduced fuel consumption on alternate fuel development and emissions, handling safety associated with both fuel and liquid air, and alternate energy storage.